Chase’s 2021 Cash Back Calendar

 You’ll need to affirmatively opt in every three months to receive the bonus, but Chase makes that easy to do by sending you reminder emails with a button you only have to press once—you won’t even need to sign in to your account.
 You can even earn the 5% retroactively for the quarter, as long as you activate by the final deadline, which is usually a couple of weeks before the quarter ends.

-For instance, for the July through September quarter, you have until September 14 to activate.
-Let's say you forget to sign up until that date.
-You'll still get 5% cash back for any purchases you've made the whole third quarter in the qualifying categories.
+Let's say you forget to sign up until late in the quarter.
+You'll still get 5% cash back for any purchases you've made the whole first quarter in the qualifying categories.
 However, if you don’t make that deadline, every purchase you made during the quarter will earn just 1% cash back.

 How to Optimize Your Freedom Card Spending